Intel open-sources HE-Transformer, a tool that allows AI models to operate on encrypted data

 As any data scientist will tell you, datasets are the lifeblood of artificial intelligence (AI).
-That poses an inherent challenge for industries dealing in personally identifiable information (e.g., health care), but fortunately, encouraging progress has been made toward an anonymized, encrypted approach to model training.
+That poses an inherent challenge to industries dealing in personally identifiable information (e.g., health care), but encouraging progress has been made toward an anonymized, encrypted approach to model training.

 Today at the NeurIPS 2018 conference in Montreal, Canada, Intel announced that it has open-sourced HE-Transformer, a tool that allows AI systems to operate on sensitive data.
 It’s a backend for nGraph, Intel’s neural network compiler, and based on the Simple Encrypted Arithmetic Library (SEAL), an encryption library Microsoft Research also released in open source this week.